 Florida Fish and Wildlife Conservation Commission

 The legislature designated the FWC as the lead agency to coordinate and fund the control of invasive aquatic and upland plants on public water bodies and public conservation lands.
 The FWC also directs the research and planning related to these activities to protect human health, safety and recreation and ensures beneficial native aquatic plants are protected through permitting programs.
-The FWC works to conserve valuable habitat for Florida’s fish and wildlife.
+The FWC works to conserve valuable habitats for Florida’s fish and wildlife.

 U.S Army Corps of Engineers

 USACE manages a variety of floating invasive plants within designated Federal Navigation Projects.
 Floating invasive plants in these systems are routinely managed to sustain their navigability according to the Rivers and Harbors Act of 1899.
 USACE also manages water levels and supply for many areas in the state and conducts research to develop technology for managing invasive aquatic plants.